kamula/CRUD-App-with-Database/README.md

 The app has been deployed on heroku:  [link to heroku base url](https://crud-app-with-database.herokuapp.com/).

-For Further API documentation visit link below to view the endpoints (published api docs).
+For Further API documentation visit the link below to view the endpoints (published api docs).